-This section outlines the marine lighting and marking to be implemented for the Seagreen Project during the construction, and operation and maintenance phases deemed of relevance to this application.
-Further details of the lighting and marking scheme (both marine and aviation) are available in the Lighting and Marking Plan (LMP) (Doc Ref LF000009-CST-OF-PLN-0010).
+This section outlines the proposed marine lighting and marking to be implemented for the Seagreen Project during the construction, and operation and maintenance phases deemed of relevance to this application.
+Further details of relevance to lighting and marking (both marine and aviation) are available in the approved LMP (Doc Ref LF000009-CST-OF-PLN-0010).